frankmorgner/vsmartcard/ccid/doc/autotools.rst

 Installation
 =============

-The CCID Emulator uses the GNU Build System to compile and install.
+The USB CCID Emulator uses the GNU Build System to compile and install.
 If you are unfamiliar with it, please have a look at :file:`INSTALL`.
 If you have a look around and can not find it, you are probably working bleeding edge in the repository.
 Run the following command in :file:`ccid-emulator` to